Checkmarx/swag/README.md

 # Laptop Sticker Designs

+### Sticker Request
-- If you have an idea for a sticker but want/need someone else to design it - create an issue, provide the detailed description.
+If you have a sticker idea but you want/need us to design it, you can [fill this form](https://forms.gle/FCfotyo5eauZjNDq9) or [create an issue](https://github.com/Checkmarx/swag/issues) on this repo.

+### Contributing

-- If you have a design for a sticker and want to contribute it here, feel free to open a pull request
+If you are a designer and want to contribute a sticker design here, feel free to open a pull request.

+---

 The design files made are ready for print, in vector format, CMYK colors.